franciscovillaescusa/CAMELS_Multifield_Challenge/docs/source/description_maps.rst

 All images have :math:`256\times256` pixels and cover an area of :math:`25\times25~(h^{-1}{\rm Mpc})^2` at redshift 0.
 The 3D grids contain :math:`128^3`, :math:`256^3` or :math:`512^3` voxels over a volume of :math:`25\times25\times25~(h^{-1}{\rm Mpc})^3` at redshifts 0, 0.5, 1, or 1.5.

+The table below lists the 13 types of fields represented by the data.

 +---------------------------+--------------+-------------+-------------+--------+
 | Field                     | IllustrisTNG |  SIMBA      | Nbody       | Prefix |
 +===========================+==============+=============+=============+========+